spotDL/spotify-downloader/docs/usage.md

                         The client id to use when logging in to Spotify.
   --client-secret CLIENT_SECRET
                         The client secret to use when logging in to Spotify.
+  --auth-token AUTH_TOKEN
+                        The authorisation token to use directly to log in to Spotify.
   --cache-path CACHE_PATH
                         The path where spotipy cache file will be stored.
   --no-cache            Disable caching (both requests and token).